pichillilorenzo/JavaScriptEnhancements/CONTRIBUTING.md

 ## Submitting code

 Any code change should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.
 If necessary, the description should also contain screenshots showing up the new behaviour.

-You can notice that in the main folder of the plugin there is a file named something like `_generated_2018_01_28_at_03_01_29.py`.
-This file is compiled executing `python3 make/setup.py` and it contains the whole plugin code.
-So, if you want to make changes/updates to this plugin, don't change this file.
-Instead change the other files that you can find in the `src` folder.
-The `src/_init.py` file contains the main code to boot up the plugin, with various constants.

-Syntax accepted by `make/setup.py`:
-* `${include ./folder/file.py}`: with `./` at the beginning of the path, you are pointing to the root path of the plugin folder, like an "absolute path"
-* `${include folder/file.py}`: in this case this is a relative path to the current folder

-With this, you can separate your code in different files that will be added to the final compiled code.

-To test the plugin changes/updates quickly, you can execute `python3 make/watch.py`.
-So, for every changes that you make in the code, it will call automatically `make/setup.py`.
-If you add new files while you are using `python3 make/watch.py`, it may require restart the command in order to allow the change/update recognition of these new files.
+The pull request should also contain tests.

 ## Code review process